Generalization bounds for learning under graph-dependence: A survey: Generalization for learning from graph-dependent data

 \subsection{Generalization bounds via algorithmic stability}

 This section establishes stability bounds for learning from graph-dependent data, using the concentration inequalities derived in the last section.
 Algorithmic stability has been used in the study of classification and regression to derive generalization bounds ~\citep{rogers1978finite,devroye1979distribution,kearns1999algorithmic,kutin2002almost}.
 A key advantage of stability bounds is that they are designed for specific learning algorithms, exploiting particular properties of the algorithms.
-Since uniform stability was introduced in \cite{bousquet2002stability}, it has been among the most widely used notions of algorithmic stability.